 Allocated Capital Credits appear as an entry on Trico’s permanent financial records and reflect your equity in the Cooperative.
 Allocated Capital Credits are account entries and have no cash value until they are retired.
 Each year, the Trico Board considers whether the Cooperative is in a financial position to retire a portion of its allocated capital credits.
 When Capital Credits are retired, they are paid out to you in cash or as a credit to your monthly electric bill.
 Your equity account is reduced by the number of Capital Credits retired.
 Capital Credits are typically retired over approximately a 25-year period.

 Note, that if you have a delinquent bill outstanding to the Cooperative, your capital credit retirement is first applied to your delinquent balance.
 Any remaining retirement amount is paid to you.

-It is your responsibility to notify Trico of any changes in address, so you can be located when it is time to retire capital credits.
-If capital credit checks are returned and no forwarding address information is available to Trico within three years of the capital credit retirement date, the funds are transferred to the Trico Foundation to fund educational programs and scholarships.
+It is your responsibility to notify Trico of any changes in address, so you can be located when it is time to retire Capital Credits.
+Capital Credit checks that are returned with no forwarding address information will be held for three years.
+If not claimed, the funds are transferred to the Trico Foundation to fund educational programs and scholarships.

-If the membership is a joint membership, the surviving spouse becomes the sole member, and the capital credit account remains in the name of the surviving spouse.
-Allocated capital credits will continue to be retired to the surviving spouse on a normal retirement schedule.
+In the case of a member passing away, if your membership is a joint membership, the surviving spouse becomes the sole member, and the Capital Credit account remains in the name of the surviving spouse.
+Allocated Capital Credits will continue to be retired to the surviving spouse on a normal retirement schedule.